MonoGame/MonoGame/Documentation/articles/getting_started/3_adding_content.md

 ![Add Content](~/images/getting_started/3_add_content.png)

 You should now be prompted to select a file.
-Select the "ball.png" that you have downloaded a moment ago.
+Select the “ball.png” that you have downloaded a moment ago.
 After that you will be asked on what action you want to do for adding the file.
-Just leave the it to default and click **OK**.
+Just leave it to default and click **OK**.

 ![Copy Content](~/images/getting_started/3_copy_content.png)